RichardRed0x/politeia-digest/issue-020.md

 Snapshot for this issue based on this [commit](https://github.com/decred-proposals/mainnet/commit/8726ece075a802c5301577a58e5fa2838e991ae8).

-Content for this edition was authored by @richardred.
+Content for this edition was authored by @richardred with fixes by @bee.

 Image credit: @30000fps.